netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 * Java over DatagramSocket: Problematic, it caches the paths...
 * C + Rust: How exactly do we map PathID to paths?
 How are paths updated?

-## Padding
-From {{Section 8.1 of QUIC-TRANSPORT}}: "Clients MUST ensure that UDP datagrams containing Initial packets have UDP payloads of at least 1200 bytes, adding PADDING frames as necessary."

-PAN packets may be bigger than traditional packets because they may carry additional routing information.

-**TODO** Measure SCION path header!

 # Algorithm Considerations {#algcon}